khalid-kifayat/khalid-kifayat/README.md

 <img align="right" alt="GIF" src="https://camo.githubusercontent.com/61491d59e71fec5c794945fed916a4a682b6c0404fc31f30b08a0d919c558404/68747470733a2f2f696d616765732e73717561726573706163652d63646e2e636f6d2f636f6e74656e742f76312f3537363966633430316236333162616231616464623261622f313534313538303631313632342d5445363451474b524a4738535741495553374e532f6b6531375a77644742546f6464493870446d34386b506f73776c7a6a53564d4d2d53784f703743563539425a772d7a505067646e346a557756634a45315a7657515578776b6d794578676c4e714770304976544a5a616d574c49327a76595748384b332d735f3479737a63703272795449304871544f6161556f68724938504936465879386339505774426c7141566c555335697a7064634958445a71445976707252715a32395077306f2f636f64696e672d667265616b2e676966" width="500" style="max-width: 100%;">

 Hello!
-My name is Khalid Kifayat and I am a DevOps⚙️ enthusiast.
-I have a keen interest in cloud computing, containerization, automation with various DevOps tools and methodologies with the goal of improving the DEV SEC OPS process in deploying ORG Apps🤖.
+My name is Khalid Kifayat and I am a DevOps Engineer & Ai-Chatbot Developer.
+I have a keen interest in cloud computing, containerization, automation with various DevOps tools, Kubernetes with the goal of improving the DEV SEC OPS process in deploying ORG Apps🤖.
+Also i create/deploy Ai-chatbots in Google Dialogueflow, Amazon Alexa using python, streamlit, llama2, Mistral-7B etc.

 💬 Ask me about Docker, Kubernetes, DevSecOps, Cloud Security, Incident Response, Threat Intelligence.<br>
 📫 Inbox me at <a href="https://www.linkedin.com/in/khalid-kifayat/">